 13.Flickering

-A. The digital resource content does not contain anything that flashes more than three times in any one-second period.
-Pass Additional Information: No flickering data in book.
+A. The digital resource content does not contain Pass anything that flashes more than three times in any one-second period.
+Additional Information: No flickering data was found in the book.

 14.Science, Technology, Engineering, and Math (STEM)